dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 # Tagging NSX-T Objects for K8S
 [Back to Table of Contents](#Table-Of-Contents)

-A few objects in NSX-T need to be tagged for integration with K8S.
-The reason for this will be explained in Part 4.

-Following objects will be tagged with "k8s-cluster1" and with scope of "ncp/cluster" and "ncp/node_name".
+In this section the logical ports (in the "K8SNodeDataPlaneLS"), to which the Kubernetes Nodes second vNIC is connected to, will be tagged with "k8s-cluster1" and with scope of "ncp/cluster" and "ncp/node_name".

 _**Why "k8s-cluster1" ?
 Will be explained with detail in Part 4 of this series.
 In short, the same NSX-T domain can be integrated with multiple K8S clusters.
 Hence it is important to track each NSX-T object with the respective cluster number or name.**_

-## K8S Nodes

-In this section the logical ports (in the "K8SNodeDataPlaneLS"), to which the Kubernetes Nodes second vNIC is connected to, will be tagged.

 Navigate to "Advanced Networking & Security -> Networking -> Switching" in the NSX-T GUI and then CLICK on "K8SNodeDataPlaneLS".
 On the top right click on "Related" then select "Ports" on the dropdown menu. (shown below)